 Choosing a cloud-based, modular, and purpose-built solution like PurchaseControl is a good start.
-Having total visibility and control over your procurement and financial data is essential, as is the ability for team members working in other departments to access and analyse it as appropriate for their roles.
+Having total visibility and control over your procurement and financial data is essential, as is the ability for team members working in other departments to access and analyze it as appropriate for their roles.
 A solution with a mobile-friendly and intuitive interface will smooth the transition for your team and improve their ability to communicate and collaborate regardless of location or device.

 Don’t overlook the importance of education and training support before, during, and after implementation.
 Ensuring everyone is comfortable with the software, and understands how using it supports company goals, is key to a successful transition.

 Like peanut butter and jam, procurement and finance are two great tastes that taste better when they work together.
 But also like jam, your finance team can “sweeten up” the productivity and efficiency of all your business units when they collaborate and communicate effectively in pursuit of shared goals.
 Develop a strategy, secure support from leadership to engage your teams, and implement the right tools, and you’ll be on your way to creating a connected and collaborative corporate culture designed to squeeze maximum value and return from every dollar you invest.